Featuring Carly Joy Miller, Ben Purkert, Nkosi Nkululeko, Megan Fernandes, Lauren Clark, and hosted by Andy Powell.

 The Columbia Alumni Poets Group (also known as Columbia Book Grrrls) consists of 5 alumni from Columbia University 1989-1991, all with recent or forthcoming books this summer.

 Featuring Elizabet Velasquez, Terence Degnan, Loraine Doran, Brionne Janae.

 COUPLET is a quarterly poetry and music series and social at The Delancey on the Lower East Side of Manhattan.
 Readings feature six poets and an after party.
 Hosted curated and produced by Leah Umansky.

-Featuring Arthur Gatti, Bernard Block, Jessica Nooney, Roberto Mendoza Ayala
+Featuring Bernard Block, Arthur Gatti, María Ángeles Juárez, Jessica Nooney, Iliana Rodríguez, hosted by Roberto Mendoza Ayala.

 Darklight Publishing LLC was created in 2016 based in New York City to disseminate the poetic work of contemporary Latin American an American authors.
 Translation, editing and illustration of the books are in the capable hands of writers and artists in Mexico and the United States.
 The bilingual series of books named "Bridges" was conceived for readers in our geographic hemisphere, where there is a broad exchange between the English and Spanish languages.
 These books are distributed in many American and European countries, in printed or digital formats, through the Amazon website.
 They are also now available on demand at the Barnes & Noble bookstores located throughout the U.S.A.

 Featuring Raymond Nat Turner, Yelena Tylkina, Madelyne Y. Montes-Reyes, Adam McGovern.